InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

     started_at: "2020-01-01T00:00:00Z"
 ```

->If you don't have a valid license file.
-Please contact InfuseAI for the license inquiry.

-Once you have a valid license file from InfuseAI.
-Put the `license_crd.yml` file under the same folder where `primehub-install` script is and run the the command to apply license.
+Once you have a commercial license file from InfuseAI.
+Save the `license_crd.yml` file under the same folder where `primehub-install` script is and run the the command to apply license.

 ```bash
 ./primehub-install apply-license